richsalz/https-downgrade/draft-richsalz-sample.md

 1. Informing the endpoints that this downgrade is in place.
 End points have more information about the details of the connection, and can expose details to human controllers.
-For example, returning a response header such as `Protocol-To-Origin: HTTP` and preventing customers from removing it.
+For example, returning a response header such as `Protocol-To-Origin: cleartext` and preventing customers from removing it.
+Clients may then choose some manner in which to expose this to end-users.

-2. Restricting the sort of data in transit.
-Examples of this include
+2. Restricting the sort of data in transit when downgrading from HTTPS to cleartext HTTP.
+Examples of this include:
     - Limiting to GET methods.
 This prevents unauthenticated writes to the origin.
     - Refusing to downgrade requests for `/` , `/index/`, or `/index.html`.
       This prevents accidental delivery of the entire site.
 The goal is to rapidly detect a misconfiguration with too much downgrading by breaking the site.
-    - Limiting the content types or file extensions (e.g., to streaming media).
+    - Limiting the content types or file extensions (e.g., to streaming media or other static media assets).
     - Stripping outgoing request headers containing potential identifiers (Cookie, etc)
     - Stripping query strings

 In practice, stripping query strings breaks an enormous amount of Web traffic: